MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-customers.md

 ---
 title: Synchronize customers
-description: Import customers from or export to Shopify ms.date: 06/06/2023 ms.topic: article ms.service: dynamics-365-business-central
+description: Import customers from or export to Shopify ms.date: 03/25/2024 ms.topic: article ms.service: dynamics-365-business-central
 ms.search.form: 30105, 30106, 30107, 30108, 30109,
 author: brentholtorf
 ms.author: bholtorf
-ms.reviewer: bholtorf
+ms.reviewer: andreipa
 ---

-# Synchronize Customers and Companies
+# Synchronize customers and companies

 When you import an order from Shopify, getting the information about the customer is essential for further processing the document in [!INCLUDE[prod_short](../includes/prod_short.md)].
 There are two main options for doing so, and several combinations:

 * Use a special customer for all orders.
-* Import the actual customer information from Shopify.
-This option is also available when you export customers to Shopify from [!INCLUDE[prod_short](../includes/prod_short.md)] first.
+* Import the customer information from Shopify.
+This option is also available when you export customers to Shopify from [!INCLUDE[prod_short](../includes/prod_short.md)].

 Shopify allows you to run your B2B and DTC business from one place with the power and ease of Shopify's all-in-one platform.
 Shopify Connector also works with different flavors of e-Commerce.

-While Shopify uses two enities: customer and company, in [!INCLUDE[prod_short](../includes/prod_short.md) it is only Customer.
-That has impact on how synchornization works.
+While Shopify has two entities, customer and company, in [!INCLUDE[prod_short](../includes/prod_short.md)] it it's only customer, which affects how synchronization works.

-If you run DTC, then the buyer will be created in Shopify as Customer, imported into [!INCLUDE[prod_short](../includes/prod_short.md) as Shopify Customer and linked or converted to Customer.
+If you run DTC, the buyer is created in Shopify as a customer, imported into [!INCLUDE[prod_short](../includes/prod_short.md)] as a Shopify customer and linked or converted to a customer.

-If you run B2B, then the buyer will be created in Shopify as Customer linked to Company.
-Customer will be imported into [!INCLUDE[prod_short](../includes/prod_short.md) as Shopify Customer, Company will be imported into [!INCLUDE[prod_short](../includes/prod_short.md) as Shopify Company and linked or converted to Customer.
+If you run B2B, the buyer is created in Shopify as a customer linked to a company.
+The customer is imported to [!INCLUDE[prod_short](../includes/prod_short.md)] as a Shopify customer, and the company is imported to [!INCLUDE[prod_short](../includes/prod_short.md)] as a Shopify company and linked or converted to a customer.

-To export Customer from [!INCLUDE[prod_short](../includes/prod_short.md) to Shopify you should use slightlty different steps if you want customer exported as Shopify Customer for DTC or if you want customer to be exported as pair Company and Customer for B2B flow.
+To export a customer from [!INCLUDE[prod_short](../includes/prod_short.md)] to Shopify, the steps are slightly different if you want to export a customer as a Shopify customer for DTC, or export a customer as a company and customer pair for the B2B flow.

 ## Important settings when importing DTC customers from Shopify